vishwachary/MYInterview/README.md

 # MYInterview

+Sample Answer:

+“In my project, I followed a few best practices while designing REST endpoints.

+First, I always return responses wrapped in ResponseEntity.
+This way I can control HTTP status codes and headers explicitly.
+For example, 200 OK for successful fetches, 201 Created with a Location header after creating a student, and 204 No Content when updating marks.
+This makes the API more predictable and client-friendly.

+Second, I integrated Springdoc OpenAPI, which automatically generates Swagger documentation.
+This was very useful because frontend developers and external consumers could discover and test endpoints directly through Swagger UI without relying on Postman collections or manual documentation.

+Third, I applied Spring Security with role-based access.
+By design, only users with the ADMIN role can update student marks.
+Read-only operations, like fetching student details or addresses, don’t require authentication.
+This ensures data integrity while keeping the system accessible for general queries.

+Additionally, I used DTOs instead of exposing JPA entities directly.
+This keeps the API response clean, avoids overexposing database structures, and allows flexibility if the persistence layer changes.

+Overall, my approach was to keep the APIs consistent with REST principles, well-documented, secure where necessary, and easy for clients to consume.”

 lets write a spring batch program https://javabeanbag.blogspot.com/2025/08/spring-batch-beginners-guide-with-real.html How have your skills in Apache Lucene contributed to the search functionalities in your recent projects?